openedx/event-routing-backends/docs/decisions/0006-versioning-of-event-transformers.rst

 Decision
 --------
 #.
 Versions of event transformers will be maintained and emitted as part of xAPI and Caliper events.

 #.
+The "transformer version" will be a concatenation of the name of the transformer ("event-routing-backends"), an @ symbol, and the version of the event-routing-backends package used to generate the event.

+#.
+This combined version "event-routing-backends@v(X.Y)" can be found in ``context [ extensions [ transformerVersion ] ]`` for xAPI statement and in ``extensions [ transformerVersion ]`` for Caliper event.

-Transformer version will be defined by two non-negative integers X and Y representing major and minor version respectively in the form: X.Y.
+#.
+Transformer version number will be defined by two non-negative integers X and Y representing major and minor version respectively in the form: X.Y.

 #.
 Major version (X) will be incremented when: